 Microwave meals, especially those with layers of cheese, contain over 500 calories per portion and a whole load of salt.
 Also, two other big problems:

 - Microwave meals are poor in nutrients.
-Relying on microwave meals means actually not taking in enough nutrients and thus actually starving your cells of vitamins and fibers they need to be healthy.
+Relying on microwave meals means actually not taking in enough nutrients and thus actually starving your cells of vitamins and fibres they need to be healthy.

-By avoiding sodas, you will be doing your blood sugar levels a huge favor, not to mention you will save yourself from a lot of calories.
+By avoiding sodas, you will be doing your blood sugar levels a huge favour, not to mention you will save yourself from a lot of calories.